 The Fund was formed on January 15, 2014.
-Since its inception, the Fund has invested the net proceeds in accordance with the investment objectives and investment strategies of the Fund described above.
+Since its inception, the Fund has invested the net proceeds in accordance with the investment objectives and investment strategies of the Fund in effect from time to time.

-For information regarding the investments held in the portfolio of the Fund as at December 31, 2019, see the audited annual financial statements of the Fund for the fiscal year ended December 31, 2019 which are attached to this Offering Memorandum.
+For information regarding the investments held in the portfolio of the Fund as at December 31, 2020, see the audited annual financial statements of the Fund for the fiscal year ended December 31, 2020 which are attached to this Offering Memorandum.